jundalisay/spblist/content/en/research/paracelsus/nature/book-05/chapter-02.md

 Take common yellow Sulphur finely powdered, and draw from it by distillation Aqua fortis, that is very sharp, and this doe three times, then the Sulphur which is in the bottome of a black colour dulcifie with distilled water, until the water come from it sweet, and it retains no more the stink of Sulphur.
 Then reverberate this Sulphur in a close reverberatory as you doe Antimony, then it will first be white, then yellow, and lastly as red as Cinnabar.

-When it is so, then thou maist rejoice: For it is the beginning of thy riches: This reverberated Sulphur tingeth Silver most deeply into most excellent Gold, and the body of Man into most perfect health.
-This reverberated, and fixed Sulphur is of more vertue then it is lawfull to speak.
+When it is so, then you maist rejoice: For it is the beginning of thy riches: This reverberated Sulphur tingeth Silver most deeply into most excellent Gold, and the body of Man into most perfect health.
+This reverberated, and fixed Sulphur is of more virtue then it is lawfull to speak.

 The Mortification of Salts